 Those who can relate to the jaguar understand his powers over the night, being a stealth fighter who attacks prey under the cover of darkness and is impossible to defend due to the fact he blends in perfectly with his surroundings.
-The jaguar tattoo is a very popular tattoo symbol for leadership and confidence.
+The jaguar tattoo is a very popular tattoo symbol for leadership and confidence, just like Maori tattoos.

 3. Mayan Eagle Symbol

 The eagle in Mayan culture was thought upon as a creature who paved the way for a higher existence.
 The eagle in Mayan tattoos is a representation of contemplative thought, assisting those who wanted to discover and harness their inner wisdom.

 The eagle has long been a symbol for clarity with the Mayans, giving a person the ability to have a clear mental focus while paving the way for telepathic acuity.

 When incorporating the Mayan eagle in a tattoo, it can also represent power, freedom, higher calling, and the ability to soar over others and protect.

 The Mayan civilization was completely consumed with the sun and earth symbols, and the earth had significance with every Mayan because they believed it was here that a higher force was at work.

 The earth tattoo symbol is a representation of a connection with that larger force, a slow-moving and shifting force that would help transition from difficult to good times.

 Patience is associated with the earth symbol, it can assist a person to become centered and they delve from inner thought to conscious thought.
 Mother earth is nurturing, caring, loving, and extremely powerful.